MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 to store some state on a temporary basis, which can be retrieved by some key.

 The latter give us an ability to use this feature as saga state storage.
-Using message sessions as saga persistence, you can only use Azure Service Bus for both messaging and saga persistencepurposes, without needing any additional infrastructure.
+Using message sessions as saga persistence, you can only use Azure Service Bus for both messaging and saga persistence purposes, without needing any additional infrastructure.

 There is a limitation for using message sessions - this feature is not supported for AMQP transport.